mestrits/datasciencecoursera/README.md

 Johns Hopkins Data Science Program

 This is a test repo... just messing around and learning something... or at least that is the idea.
-Let me know if you have any good advice for getting started in R programming.
+Let me know your favorite website for learing to R, analytics or programming in general.
 Thanks!